 Joanne Sutton, who has has been a jack of all trades with the tournament from the beginning, assisting Lee Harmon and Bill Zeliff and others, says the "Grazing on the Green" is eagerly looked forward to.

-"The food is fabulous," she said, noting that she works with local Jackson chefs on the golf feast.
+"The food is fabulous," she said, noting that she has worked with local chefs on the golf feast.